ThoSe1990/anoEngine/README.md

 # Simple Chess Game

-Simple Chess Game under development
+Welcome to my Chessgame!
+This game is still under development.
+The long term goal is to use artificial intelligence which learns how to play chess against human players or another AI.
+Currently plan is about to run laters AI in python and communicate via google protocol buffers on localhost to the game.

-First setup with chess figures
+First setup with chess figures and a gaming scenario

 ![first setup](./screenshots/default_setup.PNG)
 ![game running](./screenshots/chessgame.PNG)